 The Reno-Tahoe Airport is the closest major airport, and from there it’s about an hour and a half to get from Reno to Tahoe.
 I’ve rented a car when I’ve been there in the past and it was easy enough to drive around.
 When you visit for a Lake Tahoe summer itinerary, you don’t have to worry about snow on some of the roads that are high and twisty, as that’s all melted.

 However, renting a car is not your only option.
 You can also book a ride with South Tahoe Airporter instead of worrying about the cost of a car.
 I’ve also personally used this and found it pretty convenient.

 They’ll drop you off at the nearest hotel, and you can relax on the ride there.
 I was surprised at how walkable South Lake Tahoe was.
 I was able to walk most places for my summer activities at Lake Tahoe, and there’s a ferry available to get to other parts of the lake.

 Summer in Lake Tahoe is a beautiful time to drive here from California destinations such as San Francisco.
-If you’re doing a road trip on the west coast, you’ll want to add Tahoe to your itinerary.
+Whether you’re doing a LA to San Francisco road trip or a road trip on the west coast, you’ll want to add Tahoe to your itinerary.

-You have plenty of options to choose from during your stay in summer in Lake Tahoe.
+You have plenty of options to choose from during your stay in summer in Tahoe.

 Hotel Azure – This of the best family retreats to stay in Lake Tahoe in summer.
 It’s great as a base to explore the surrounding region and take part in plenty of Lake Tahoe summer activities. (rates start at $167 per night; book your room on Booking.com or Hotels.com)